Gynecomastia – What Is It and Am I a Good Candidate? Evaluation of Candidacy and Treatment Options

 Am I a Good Candidate for Male Breast Reduction Surgery?

 Tampa-based surgical centers typically evaluate candidates on an individual basis, considering both objective clinical findings and subjective impact on quality of life.
-Good candidates for gynecomastia surgery typically present with:
+Good candidates for gynecomastia surgery generally present with:

 1. Persistent Gynecomastia